alexkasko/springjdbc-constructor-mapper/README.md

 Creates `RowMapper`s for classes having their constructor arguments annotated with JSR330 @Named annotation.
 Uses constructors for objects instantiation.
 Supports class hierarchies using discriminator column.
+May be used as an alternative for <a href="http://static.springsource.org/spring/docs/2.5.x/api/org/springframework/jdbc/core/BeanPropertyRowMapper.html">BeanPropertyRowMapper</a>

 Library depends on [spring-jdbc](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/jdbc.html).